d-x-s/bcs-react-intro/README.md

 # How to start?
 1) Fork this directory onto your machine.
 2) Open a text editor, I would suggest Visual Studio Code.
-3) Open the directory from within the text editor (File > Open Folder)
+3) Open the bcs-react-intro directory from within the text editor (File > Open Folder)
 4) Open your terminal (type "CTRL + `" or go "File > View > Terminal" in Visual Studio Code).
 5) Type "cd my-app".
 6) Type "npm install".